lilycoding/FlyWithMe/README.md

 You must run linters and test before committing your code or QA will wag their finger at you and make you fix it!
 More details on how to do this coming.

 Do not add .pyc files to your commit.
 You can ask git to ignore certain files by altering the `.gitignore` file.

+### Linters & Testing

+When you create a Pull Request automatic checks will be run.
+These checks currently include linters on all code in the project.
+In the future tests will be run automatically as well.

+Your code will need to pass QA before it can be merged into main.

+To run [pylint](https://pylint.org/) on a file, you only need to run `pylint path/to/file`.

+To run a [python unittest](https://docs.python.org/3/library/unittest.html#module-unittest) you only need to run `python3 -m unittest path/to/file --verbose`.
+The `--verbose` flag gives you more information on the tests that you ran, and is helpful for debugging.